stephencweiss/stephencharlesweiss.com/content/blog/2019-01-30/rotating-arrays-two-ways.md

 tags: ['rotating arrays', 'data structures', 'arrays']
 ---

-Given an array and a number of left rotations (each left rotation moves the first element to end and all subsequent elements one place to the left)
+How would you rotate an array's elements if you were given an array and a number of left rotations?

+(A left rotation is defined as moving the first element to the last position of the array and shifting all subsequent elements one place to the left.

+This post explores two separate approaches and was inspired by a HackerRank challenge.<sup>1</sup>

 Example:
-`leftRot([1,2,3,4,5],2) // [3,4,5,1,2]`
+`leftRotate([1,2,3,4,5],2) // [3,4,5,1,2]`
 by way of the following steps:
 `[1,2,3,4,5] -> [2,3,4,5,1] -> [3,4,5,1,2]`